gmosx/swift-collections/README.md

 # Collections

-A library of collections to compliment the standard library.
+A library of useful collection protocols and corresponding implementations.

 ## License